BlackOpiumm/Front-End-Clone/README.md

 # Front-End-Clone
-this is an Amazon Clone-
+this is an Amazon Clone!-
 Author:Divya